kashyapmkale/tray_tools/open_search_logs_trace/README.md

 These scripts are used to trace large data from opensearch logs, These scripts can be used as a reference to write new scripts and can be modified according to specific use cases.

+** These Scripts are meant to be used for TRAY purposes only **